nicholaschiasson/inglix/README.md

 ### Apostrophes

 Apostrophes are notable.
-In inglix, they will be used in the same inglix words as their English counterparts.
+In ingLix, they will be used in the same ingLix words as their English counterparts.

-For example, the words "there", "their", and "they're" you might think to spell as "Ter", "TTer", and "TTTer" in inglix.
-Instead, we can promote comprehension by continuing to use contractions the same way we already do in English.
-Therefore, "they're" would be spelled "Te'r", reducing the number of our identically spelled words and adding a bit of extra _flavour_ to the inglix.
+For example, the words "there", "their", and "they're" you might think to spell as "<nglx>Ter</nglx>", "<nglx>TTer</nglx>", and "<nglx>TTTer</nglx>" in ingLix.
+Instead however, we can promote comprehension by continuing to use contractions the same way we already do in English.
+Therefore, "they're" would be spelled "<nglx>Te'r</nglx>", reducing the number of our identically spelled words and adding a bit of extra _flavour_ to the ingLix.

 ### Hyphenated words

-Hyphens can be used in inglix to contract words in the exact same way that they would be used in English, but note that this does not impact identically spelled words in the same way that apostrophes sort of seem to.
+Hyphens can be used in ingLix to contract words in the exact same way that they would be used in English, but note that this does not impact identically spelled words in the same way that apostrophes would.

 For example, consider the words "marry" and "merry".
-We might spell them respectively as "merI" and "mmerI".
-When we go to spell the word "merry-go-round", we still have to spell "merry" the way it is spelled on its own.
-So this becomes "mmerI-go-raUnd".
+We might spell them respectively as "<nglx>merI</nglx>" and "<nglx>mmerI</nglx>".
+Now, when we go to spell the word "merry-go-round", we still have to spell "merry" the way it is spelled on its own.
+So this becomes "<nglx>mmerI-gO-raUnd</nglx>".

-Perhaps it seems obvious, but it is important to note.
+Perhaps an obvious point, but significant nonetheless.

+### Acronyms

+Given that ingLix changes the semantics of uppercase and lowercase letter usage, using acronyms becomes a challenge.

+The current method to address this (subject to change) is to enclose an acronym in square brackets, and like proper nouns, either use the English acronym in all capitals, or the ingLix acronym with proper ingLix letters.

+As an example, one could denote the National Aeronautics and Space Administration (NASA) as "\[NASA\]" or "\[NeSa\]".

+It is not ideal to deviate from how English uses punctuation for special circumstances, so proposals for better ideas are fully welcome.

 ## To Do

 - Transpiler script
 - Dictionary
 - Alphabet reference
-- Write inglix version of this readme file
+- Write ingLix version of this readme file
-- Rename letters (maybe just the uppercase)
+- Consider how to tackle syllabic emphasis/stress
+- Embrace using new symbols/accents?
+Maybe the plain alphabet can't solve all problems
+- Keyboard layout?